RenegadeMinds/helloworld/Hello World C++.md

 # Define Connection Variables

-In order to connect to the daemon, we need several variables.
+In order to connect to the daemon, we need several flags.

 - xaya_rpc_url: URL at which Xaya Core's JSON-RPC interface is available
 - game_rpc_port: The port at which the game daemon's JSON-RPC server will be start (if non-zero).